-COVID-19 and the flu – lung infections that can trigger asthma symptoms – spread easily from person to person.
-Shopping in crowded stores can increase the spread of lung infections.
+COVID-19 and the flu – respiratory infections that can trigger asthma symptoms – spread easily from person to person.
+Shopping in crowded stores can increase the spread of respiratory infections.
 Luckily, there are options to help you protect yourself and others.
 Many of the same items you can buy in stores are available through at-home shopping.

 Health Benefits to Shopping From Home